iJKTen/github-card/README.md

 # WORK IN PROGRESS

 # Introduction
-A tool to display your GitHub repo on a page.
+A widget to display your GitHub repo on a page.

 ## How to use
 Add a new div tag in your HTML like